Steerable Principal Components for Space-Frequency Localized Images: Algorithm summary and computational cost

 We point out though, that often only a small fraction of the basis functions are chosen for subsequent processing (via their eigenvalues), so the contribution of steps~\ref{step:compute gk} and~\ref{step:compute dk} in Algorithm~\ref{alg:Steerable PCA procedure} to the overall running time of the steerable-PCA procedure is usually negligible.

-To summarize, the computational complexity of the entire procedure (computing PSWFs expansion coefficients + steerable-PCA), when using Algorithm~\ref{alg:PSWFs epansion coeff eval efficient} to compute the expansion coefficients, is $O(ML^3+L^5)$ for sampling the steerable principal components on the Cartesian grid, and $O(ML^3+L^4)$ when sampling them on a polar grid.
-It is important to note that, although Algorithm~\ref{alg:PSWFs epansion coeff eval simple} for evaluating PSWFs expansion coefficients provides us with an inferior order of computational complexity (compared to Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}), it is simpler to implement and may still run faster (due to optimized implementations of the scalar product on CPUs and GPUs), particularly for small values of $L$.
+To summarize, the computational complexity of the entire procedure (computing PSWFs expansion coefficients + steerable-PCA), when using Algorithm~\ref{alg:PSWFs epansion coeff eval efficient} to compute the expansion coefficients, is $O(ML^3+L^5)$ when sampling the steerable principal components on the Cartesian grid, and $O(ML^3+L^4)$ when sampling them on a polar grid.
+It is important to note that, although Algorithm~\ref{alg:PSWFs epansion coeff eval simple} for evaluating PSWFs expansion coefficients suffers from an inferior order of computational complexity (compared to Algorithm~\ref{alg:PSWFs epansion coeff eval efficient}), it is simpler to implement and may still run faster (due to optimized implementations of the scalar product on CPUs and GPUs), particularly for small values of $L$.